Features

 What Task Paralysis Actually Is

-Task paralysis is what happens when your brain knows what to do, wants to do it, and still cannot initiate the action.
+ADHD Task Paralysis is what happens when your brain knows what to do, wants to do it, and still cannot initiate the action.

 It's not procrastination in the traditional sense — where you're avoiding something because you don't want to deal with it.
 With task paralysis, you often care deeply about the thing you're stuck on.
 Sometimes the more important it is, the harder it is to start.